 The scenic design in Don Quixote Ballet incorporates iconic elements such as windmills and rustic taverns, which are crucial for depicting the setting of La Mancha.
 These scenic elements create an immersive atmosphere, transporting the audience to the enchanting landscape of Don Quixote’s adventures.

-Key scenic elements like windmills and taverns help recreate the authentic feel of La Mancha, enhancing the storytelling and providing a rich visual backdrop for the ballet.
+Key scenic elements, such as windmills and taverns, help recreate the authentic feel of La Mancha, enhancing the storytelling and providing a rich visual backdrop for the ballet.
 These carefully designed sets add visual appeal and deepen the audience’s connection to the narrative.

 Memorable Performances